department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli-contact.md

 In some cases, you can also make premium payments over the phone with a debit or credit card.

+## What forms of payment are acceptable?

+**If you're mailing a payment**, we only accept checks, money orders, and cashier's checks. <br>

+**If you're making a payment by phone or online**, you can use a debit or credit card.

 ## Contact information by branch of service

 ### Army